Facility Scheduling Policy

 Discounts: Other than the alumni/employee Brown Chapel policy, only legally documented 501(c)(3) organizations are eligible for a 50% discount off Facility Use Fees.
 All non 501(c)(3) groups, individuals, or organizations must pay the published price.
-In the difficult economic times that all higher education is experiencing, free or discounted pricing is not available for any group, individual, or organization.
-Understanding on this policy is appreciated.

 Security/Cleaning Deposit: A refundable security/cleaning deposit of 25% of the total amount due, or a minimum of $100.00, is required to cover any damages and/or extra cleaning of the facilities resulting from use.
 This deposit is in addition to the Facility Use Fee, it will be refunded after the event provided no damages are incurred.
 Facilities are expected to be in like-found condition after use in order to receive deposit refund.

 Lead Time: All scheduling should take place with sufficient notice or lead time prior to the date of the event.
 Needed facilities, equipment, and food service may not be available on short notice.